equinor/appsec/docs/resources/security_requirements.md

 ## Why

 Defining your security requirements will help you out when performing various security related activities.
-When thinking of what can go wrong and when trying to secure your system, having defined what is important to you just makes sense :shrug: In addition, it helps prioritizing security-work, ex. patching vulnerabilities found in Snyk, prioritizing threats as part of [Threat Modelling](threat_modelling.md), or when doing [Security Testing](security_testing.md).
+When thinking of what can go wrong and trying to secure your system, having defined what is important to you just makes sense :shrug: In addition, it helps prioritizing security-work, ex. patching vulnerabilities found in Snyk, prioritizing threats as part of [Threat Modelling](threat_modelling.md), or when doing [Security Testing](security_testing.md).

 ## What